-The speaker in the monologue above goes through a dozen stances in the space of a minute or two: nihilism, mission, true self, specialness, eternalism, causality, monism, materialism, reasonable respectability, victim-think, romantic rebellion, and back to mission and materialism again.
+The speaker in the monologue above goes through a dozen stances in a few minutes: nihilism, mission, true self, specialness, eternalism, causality, monism, materialism, reasonable respectability, victim-think, romantic rebellion, and back to mission and materialism again.
 (You might like to re-read it and pick these out.)

 This invented speech may be somewhat exaggerated; usually stances persist a little longer, and it would be unusual to get through so many in a single moan-session.
 (He sounds like he might have ingested some substance that makes mental states less stable.)
 But I have often listened sympathetically as a friend in crisis has gone through several contradictory stances in an hour or so.

 Because we aren’t aware of stances at all, we don’t notice this happening.
 We don’t see how dramatically we contradict ourselves.

 Once you are aware of relating to meaningness in terms of such stances, you can catch yourself (and your friends) sliding from one to another like this.
-The flip-flopping is often accompanied by anxiety, which can produce defiant negativity or fake sweetness.
+The flip-flopping is often accompanied by anxiety, which can produce rebellious negativity or fake sweetness.
 Those are clues you are caught up in a confused stance.
-Stances allied to nihilism come with defiant negativity, and those allied to eternalism make you sound like a Hallmark greeting card.
+Stances allied to nihilism come with defiant hostility, and those allied to eternalism make you sound like a Hallmark greeting card.